Updated: Nov 24, 2022

 Injuries to the spinal cord that may result in paralysis or other long-term disabilities

-A broken ankle, fractured hip, or sprained wrist are examples of bone fractures and soft tissue injury.
+A broken ankle, fractured hip, or sprained wrist are examples of bone fractures and soft tissue injuries.

 Injuries from Diving.
 Diving into shallow pool water can result in catastrophic head, neck, and spine injuries.
 These injuries can result in paralysis or brain damage in serious cases.
 Lacerations to the head or face, as well as other soft tissue injuries from blunt force, are other common diving injuries.

 Injuries Caused by Pool Drains.
 These injuries can be life-threatening and are more common than you would expect.
 Certain pool drains, according to reports, can exert up to 300 pounds of pressure per square inch.
 Due to the force of its suction, a poorly covered drain may cause serious injury or death.
-The suction from a pool drain can cause a number of dangerous entrapments, including:
+The suction from a pool drain can cause several dangerous entrapments, including:

-Hair entrapment: Long-haired swimmers are more likely to have their hair stuck in a drainage pipe.
+Hair entrapment: Long-haired swimmers are likelier to have their hair stuck in a drainage pipe.